0xmahdirostami/audits/README.md

 - Over 1 year of experience auditing codebases with over **50 high and medium findings**.
 - Top in Hatsfinance all-time [leaderboard](https://app.hats.finance/leaderboard) (based on reward)
 - Top in 6 Competitions in hatsfinance
-- two times Judge and lead auditor in hatsfinance
+- Three times Judge and lead auditor in hatsfinance

 <br>